 By now you know that landing pages are designed with a singular call to action in mind—but what about when you have several different audience groups and several different actions?
 In these cases, you’ll still want to optimize your page but won’t necessarily rely on a landing page to get the job done.

-Consider your ‘About’ page or ‘Contact Me’ page, for example.
+Consider your ‘About’ page or ‘Contact’ page, for example.
 Rather than compelling a visitor to take action, these pages are meant to inform or educate.
 Your About page exists primarily to emphasize your brand’s history, mission, and team.
 Even if you include a call to action on these pages, the main point is the information, not the action.